lindluni/actions-runner-manager/README.md

 ## Actions Runner Manager Configuration

 The Actions Manager reads a static YAML file to create its configuration.
-By default the config file is read from the directory in which the application is run from with a file name of `config.yml`.
+By default, the config file is read from the directory in which the application is run from with a file name of `config.yml`.
 Users can override the default path by setting the `CONFIG_PATH` environment variable, for example: `export CONFIG_PATH=/opt/arm/config.yml`.